Eli Vakil: Biography

 In 1974–1976, Vakil studied at Bar-Ilan University, Ramat-Gan, graduating with a B.A. in psychology.
-He received his Ph.D. in clinical neuropsychology from the City University of New York (CUNY) in 1985.
+He received his Ph.D. in clinical neuropsychology from the Graduate Center of the City University of New York in 1985.

 His dissertation was titled: "Encoding of frequency of occurrence, temporal order, and spatial location information by closed-head-injured and elderly subjects: Is it automatic?"

 Vakil is married with three children and lives in Ra'anana.

-Academic and therapy career
+Clinical career

 Vakil started his career as a clinical neuropsychologist working in rehabilitation with patients who had sustained severe head-injuries.
-He worked at the Head Trauma Program at the Rusk Institute of Rehabilitation Medicine in New York University Medical Center, and in the Recanati National Institute for the Rehabilitation of the head-injured person in Israel.
+He worked at the Head Trauma Program at the Rusk Institute of Rehabilitation Medicine in New York University Medical Center (1984-1985), and in the head of Recanati National Institute for the Rehabilitation of the head-injured person in Israel (1985-1987). and the director of the Rehabilitation Center for Veterans after Traumatic Brain-Injury (TBI) in Jaffa, Israel (2005-2021).
+Chairman of the Psychology Department, Bar-Ilan University (2003-2005).

 In the summer of 2017, he was a visiting scholar at the Kessler Foundation in West Orange, New Jersey.

-Vakil was chairman of the rehabilitation psychology section in the Israeli Psychological Association and as the head of the rehabilitation psychology subprogram at Bar-Ilan University.
+Vakil was chairman of the rehabilitation psychology section in the Israeli Psychological Association.

 He is a founding member of the Israeli Neuropsychological Society and has served as a board member of the International Neuropsychological Society (INS).

-Vakil has served as an associate editor of the Journal of the International Neuropsychological Society (JINS).
+Vakil has served on the INS Board of Governors (2004-2007), as an Associate Editor of the Journal of the International Neuropsychological Society (JINS) (2004-2008).

 In 2017 he received the Distinguished Career Award of the International Neuropsychological Society (INS).